Research Experience for Undergraduates

 • Must be a registered student at Arizona State University, Old Dominion University, Rutgers University, or Texas A&M University – Corpus Christi.
 We regret that we cannot accept students from other institutions.
 We highly encourage these students to apply to our partner program Philippines International Research Experience for Students.

-• Must be a full-time rising sophomore, rising junior, or rising senior majoring in biological sciences (marine biology, genetics, or related field desirable).
-May 2020 graduates are not eligible to apply.
-High school graduates that are accepted to the parent institution are not eligible to apply.
+• Must be a full-time rising sophomore, rising junior, or rising senior majoring in biological sciences or a related field (e.g. marine biology, genetics).

 • Must have at least 2 semesters at an accredited institution prior to departing for the Philippines.